LukeBirkett/study-planner/826G5_intel_animals_machines/weeks/week_1/README.md

 - Define intelligence in a way that is inclusive of animals.
 - Explain the problems of defining intelligence in a way that ends up with semantic arguments.
 - Explain where behaviour comes from and show how it ‘emerges’ from the interaction of brain, body and environment.

+# Lecture
+TBC

+# Seminar
+Seminar will entail a chat about the module, its themes, and the key ideas.
+Then there will be large-group, small-group discussions about the reading.

+ - [ ] Shettleworth (2010) Clever animals and killjoy explanations in comparative psychology
+ - [ ] Guest and Martin (2021) How Computational Modeling Can Force Theory Building in Psychological Science